What is Jetpack?

 Who should install Jetpack?

-Anyone who is hosting their own WordPress (anywhere except WordPress.com), and wants to take advantage of the awesome features that Jetpack provides.
+Anyone who’s hosting their own WordPress-powered site and wants to take advantage of the awesome features that Jetpack provides.

 Is Jetpack Free?

-I already use a plugin that is now part of Jetpack (such as WordPress.com Stats).
-What do I do now?
+I already use a plugin that is now part of Jetpack, like WordPress.com Stats.
+Should I keep using it?